 Ayutthaya is the enigmatic erstwhile capital city of Thailand.
-Ayutthaya stands on an island created by the three rivers – Chao Phraya, Lopburi & Pa Sak River.
+Ruins here stands on an island created by the three rivers – Chao Phraya, Lopburi & Pa Sak River.
 The rivers are almost like a natural moat around the fortified city that was a capital for 400+ years between 14-18th CE.
 Located strategically between China, India & Malay – it was a key trading city.
-A trading city is always a cosmopolitan city and that is evident from the Dutch and French maps of Ayutthaya.
-City, however, saw a sudden downfall after it was burnt down during a Burmese invasion in 18th CE.
+A trading city is always a cosmopolitan city and that is evident from the Dutch and French maps.
+The city, however, saw a sudden downfall after it was burnt down during a Burmese invasion in 18th CE.

 Ayutthaya – Thailand’s Ancient Capital